prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 * Direct series selection of `metric_bucket{}`, `metric_count{}` and `metric_sum{}` would return nothing as these won’t exist.
 * The function histogram_quantile, histogram_fraction, histogram_stddev, histogram_stdvar would now potentially select custom bucket and exponential histogram samples at the same time.
   * This is a pure math problem to find a good approximation when this happens.
 Will be worked out in the implementation.
+  * Interpretation of classic buckets defined by `[le1, le2, ..., leM, leN]` upper boundaries:
+    * If there are only greater than 0 boundaries specified in the classic histogram, then the following conversion is made : `[0, le1], (le1, le2], ..., (leM, leN], (leN, +Inf]`.
+This is mirroring how `histogram_quantile` works now.
+    * If there is negative or zero boundary, then the following conversion is made: `(-Inf, le1], (le1, le2], ..., (leM, leN], (leN, +Inf]`.
+    * The zero bucket of the native histogram is not used in either case as the buckets cover the full interval in question.
 * The function histogram_count would now potentially select custom bucket and exponential histogram samples at the same time.
 The interpretation of count is the same for custom and exponential histograms so this is not a problem.
 * The function histogram_sum would now potentially select custom bucket and exponential histogram samples at the same time.
 The interpretation of count is the same for custom and exponential histograms so this is not a problem.